Career

 People working in this field will have to create social media marketing plans, post to different accounts, and create as much buzz as possible for the company.
 They will also have to think of ways to expand their reach and catch the eyes of new potential customers and clients daily.

 A key quality for someone who wants to take this career path is the ability to think outside the box.
 A degree in marketing or business gives you versatile career options offering a solid job outlook.
-You will need to be someone who is creative and willing to learn while staying up to date with the latest trends.
+You will need to be creative and willing to learn while staying up to date with the latest trends.

 Learn more about these types of roles with our CV examples: